 We rented a private villa up in the hills in the exclusive Sa Carroca area of Ibiza.
 Sa Carroca is located inland and is equidistant from main party towns Playa den Bossa and San Antonio.
 It’s a little off the off the beaten path, but allowed us to escape from the crowds and combine partying with relaxation throughout the day (however trying to direct a taxi driver back in the dark after too much Sangria seemed to be our biggest hurdle).
 With a stunning panoramic view of the glittering Mediterranean sea, infinity pool, huge terrace area and beautifully Spanish interior, we definitely had an ‘MTV Cribs’ moment on arrival.

 One thing that the Villa didn’t have was Wi-Fi.
 Now, normally when using my ‘Travel Blogger / Journalist’ hat, I could have quite easily gone into meltdown.
 But instead, I saw this as a sign to embrace my Anti-Blogger challenge.
+I wanted to prove to myself that travel bloggers can still switch off and go on holiday.

 During the week we planned a rough itinerary of where we wanted to go during the week, which included a mix of day parties, exploring the island and of course, club nights.
 The Traveller in me wanted to get out and see as much of the Island as possible, but embracing my anti-blogger challenge, I was happy to go with the flow and embrace this trip as a real holiday and not as a working press trip.
 Here were my top 5 memories from the over the week.